 AVATAR_SPEAK_AUDIO

-All three end in a verb that describes what the avatar does with output.
-None of them end in INPUT.
-None of them end in USER.
+All three end in a verb describing what the avatar does with output.
+None end in INPUT.
+None end in USER.
 There is no USER_MESSAGE.
 There is no AGENT_INPUT.
-The three commands the client can issue are the three ways to put a specific string or audio buffer into the avatar's mouth.
-The ear — the channel through which the agent receives a user turn — is not in the enum.
+The three commands the client can issue are three ways to put a string or audio buffer into the avatar's mouth.

 In LITE mode, the user speaks through the microphone.
 The microphone feeds ElevenLabs's speech-to-text pipeline, which the agent is wired to.
 That is the only path.
-The client cannot inject text the agent will receive as a conversational turn.
+The client cannot inject text the agent receives as a conversational turn.
 The SDK does not expose that surface.
-It was not overlooked in the page's code.
-It is not there.

 The shape of the possible

-Once that distinction is clear, the constraint becomes obvious: in LITE mode, the agent's ear is the microphone.
-The pipeline from mic to STT to agent is managed by ElevenLabs, on their servers, and the client has no programmatic access to it after the session opens.
+Once that is clear, the constraint follows: in LITE mode, the agent's ear is the microphone.
+The pipeline from mic to STT to agent is managed by ElevenLabs, on their servers.
 If you want to prime the agent with something the client knows before the conversation begins, you have one window: session start, before the ear opens.

 The fix, three layers down